5 Essential Health Monitors for Seniors in 2026

 The 41mm model costs $399; the 45mm costs $429.
 Optional medical alert features through the Lively app range from $24.99 to $34.99 monthly.

 Battery life reaches 18 hours with regular use, or 36 hours in low-power mode.
-The display is twice as bright as previous models, making it easier to read outdoors.
+The display is twice as bright as previous models, so it's easier to read outdoors.

 The Health app lets you share data securely with family members and doctors.
 Caregivers can monitor vital signs and activity patterns remotely.